 At your first visit, your obstetrician will discuss your medical history, any relevant prior surgeries and review your past obstetric history.
 Please bring any relevant information you may have including your current medication or previous letters from other treating specialists.

-A physical examination will be conducted including blood pressure and a pap smear if required.
+A physical examination will be conducted including blood pressure and a cervical smear test if required.
 If you are unsure of your pregnancy dates, an internal ultrasound may be necessary to accurately date your pregnancy.

 Your obstetrician will review your current medications and advise you to commence on additional medications if necessary.